 Monthly Journal Club

-Six months out of the year at 5:00 p.m., the UAMS Pain Division, in a joint venture with the Arkansas Chronic Pain Management Society, will hold a journal club at a local Little Rock venue.
-Here, we will pick recent topics or articles that are changing the field of chronic pain, interventional pain, and/or neuromodulation and discuss them with core faculty and other fellowship trained pain physicians in private practice throughout the state.
+Every month, the UAMS Pain Division will hold a journal club at a local Little Rock venue.
+Here, we will pick recent topics or articles that are changing the field of chronic pain, interventional pain, and/or neuromodulation, review challenging patient cases, and discuss them with core faculty and other fellowship trained pain physicians in private practice throughout the state.
 This will not only give the fellows an opportunity to discuss current literature and new innovations, but also to learn how these new discoveries affect both academic practices and private practices.

 Distinguished Lecture Series in Pain